ZongYongyue/DCorrelators.jl/README.md

 E0 = expectation_value(gs, H)
 ```

 It should be noted that currently, this construction method is only supported for Hamiltonians with Abelian symmetries.
-For Hamiltonians with non-Abelian symmetries, the construction still needs to follow the method used in [`MPSKitModels`](https://github.com/QuantumKitHub/MPSKitModels.jl):
+For Hamiltonians with non-Abelian symmetries, the construction still needs to follow the method used in [`MPSKitModels`](https://github.com/QuantumKitHub/MPSKitModels.jl).

+Next, let’s look at how to calculate correlation functions.
+Here, I consider SU(2) symmetry, so I use the pre-defined `MPOHamiltonian` in the `models` file.
+If only U(1) symmetry is considered, using the method described above to obtain the `MPOHamiltonian` provides greater flexibility.

 ```julia
 using TensorKit